 Do I need a passport to cross the Gibraltar border?

 EU/EEA nationals can cross with either a national ID card or passport.
 UK citizens and all other nationalities need a valid passport.
-Once the treaty is active and the land border opens, there will be no routine checks at the land crossing, but you should still carry ID.
+Once the treaty is active and the land border opens, there will be no routine checks at the land crossing, though carrying ID remains advisable.

 How long does it take to cross the Gibraltar border?

-Currently, 2-5 minutes on a quiet day, up to 45 minutes at peak times.
+Currently, a few minutes on a quiet day and up to 45 minutes at peak times.
 Pedestrians are almost always faster than vehicles.
-Once the treaty is in effect, the land crossing will have zero wait time.
+Once the treaty is in effect, the land crossing will have no wait time.

 Is the Gibraltar border open 24 hours?